 Interactive activities encourage students to identify more profoundly with the characters and the dilemma they were facing.
 Additionally, group discussions and story expansions, as well as written exercises, are some of the more powerful and effective ways to elicit understanding and comprehension of character education in children.

 Of course, we think that journaling is a great character teaching tool.
-If you need even more character education writing ideas, here is another list of prompts to consider and here are 32 more ideas you can use in your classroom.
-These Character Development Ideas were written for a bit older kids, but they can be modified for use in a middle school classroom.
+If you need even more character education writing ideas, see our What Is Good Character post that includes 9 more prompts you can use in your classroom.
+And, check out these Character Building Activities for Kids.

 There are many great thoughts for kids to ponder and to write about in their personal journals.